abykov/ZebraPRJ/README.md

 # ZebraPRJ
-REST service integrated with Docker and Jenkins
+REST service integrated with Docker and Jenkins.